Study mobility

 png ora 300x130

-This program allows University students to move from academics to Ontario (Canada).
-It is based on reciprocal student exchanges between the 14 Ontario universities participating in this program and 10 universities in the Rhône-Alpes region.
+This program enables students from the University to study in Ontario (Canada) at academics .
+It is based on reciprocal student exchanges between the 14 Ontario universities participating in the program and 10 Rhône-Alpes universities.

-Applications will be ranked by the International Relations Steering Committee (CORI) ofUniversité Savoie Mont Blanc and then forwarded to the Canadian coordinator who will assign the students to the most suitable institution to pursue their studies.
+Applications will be ranked by the International Relations Orientation Committee (CORI) atUniversité Savoie Mont Blanc, then forwarded to the Canadian coordinator, who will assign students to the most suitable institution for their studies.

 bci

-The BCI program allows students fromUniversité Savoie Mont Blanc to carry out a mobility of academics in one of the 8 Quebec universities participating in the program*.
+The BCI program givesUniversité Savoie Mont Blanc students the opportunity to spend a semester at one of the 8 Quebec universities participating in the program*, at academics .

-The duration of the stay is in principle one academic year (8 months).
+The duration of the stay is normally one academic year (8 months).

-Students can make up to 3 choices depending on the educational offer.
-This research must be carried out in consultation with the tutor teacher of the degree being prepared during the year of mobility.
+Students can make up to 3 choices based on the range of courses on offer.
+This search must be carried out in consultation with the tutor of the diploma being prepared for during the year of mobility.

-Applications will be selected by the International Relations Steering Committee (CORI) ofUniversité Savoie Mont Blanc.
+Applications will be selected by the International Relations Steering Committee (CORI) atUniversité Savoie Mont Blanc.

 * UQAM is leaving the BCI network as of the 2023/2024 academic year.